2024 Grand Marshal

-Over the past 25 years, Bernadette has served on numerous committees, has been chairman of many events for the Parade Committee, the NHGF&CH Club/IACC and the Knights of St. Patrick.
-Along with the late, former Grand Marshal, Kevin J. Smith she became the co-founder of the Corporate Fundraising Committee.
-Since 2003, hundreds of thousands of corporate contributions have helped fortify the financial sustainability of our historic parade in the 21st century.
-As our current Executive Broadcast Chairman, Bernadette secured a multi-year partnership with Rich Graziano of WTNH News 8.
-The partnership presents our historic parade in all its grandeur and magnificence LIVE, including a one-hour preparade show, as well as the station promoting “All Things Irish” year-round!
+Over the past 25 years, Bernadette has served on numerous committees, has been chairman of many events for the Parade Committee, the NHGF&H Club/IACC and the Knights of St. Patrick.
+Along with the late, former Grand Marshal, Kevin J. Smith, she became the co-founder of the Corporate Fundraising Committee.
+Since 2003, hundreds of thousands of corporate contributions have helped fortify the financial sustainability of our historic parade in the 21 st century.
+This initiative sparked the elevation of the parade broadcast as well.
+Bernadette secured a partnership with Rich Graziano of WTNH News 8 beginning with the 2018 Parade.
+The partnership presents our historic parade in all its grandeur and magnificence LIVE, as well as the station promoting “All Things Irish” year-round!

-Bernadette resides in Guilford with the four most important men in her life: her husband Rob, and their three sons, John, Joseph and James.
-While Bernadette is honored to have held many historic, Irish titles, her most proud, fulfilling and rewarding title of all is “Mom”.
+Bernadette resides in Guilford with the four most important men in her life: her husband Rob, and their three sons, John, Joseph, and James.
+While Bernadette is honored to have held these historic Irish titles and received prestigious awards, her most proud, fulfilling and rewarding title of all is “Mom”!

 Ann Cotter Ballard

 Ann Cotter Ballard has been an active member of the Greater New Haven St. Patrick's Day Parade Committee since 2004.
 Celebrating her 20th year, Ann is excited to be stepping into the role of Treasurer.
 She has chaired several parade events including the initial Shamrock Open Golf Tournament, Wine Tasting @ Anthony's Ocean View, and Emerald Isle Fashion Show.
 Prior to being elected to Parade Treasurer, Ann held the position of Corporate Chairwoman.